 Students enrol in 2-year part-time postgraduate courses at the university, as part of this they take part in a Project in Practice Module with an arts and heritage organisation – conducting high quality research for the organisation.

-With the first cohort of students achieving their qualifications later this year, we are delighted to build upon the success of the programme in the hope of continuing to foster a more diverse and inclusive arts and heritage sector.
+We are delighted to build upon the success of the programme in the hope of fostering inclusive transformational change in the arts and heritage sector.

 We thank Esmèe Fairbairn Foundation, Marstine Family Foundation, Art Fund, University of Leicester and our heritage partners for their generous support of the New Museum School Advanced Programme.